EelumeAS/wjwwood-serial/README.md

 **CUSTOM FORK NOTE**

+_2025-02-25 Update_
+Functionality to list ports are upgraded to gather more ports than initially possible.

+_Initial release_
 This fork does not change any functionality of the original code.
 Changes applied are:
 - Replaced usage of catkin build system in favor of cmake
 - Cleaned build warnings for linux and windows builds